- You’ve heard of Megabits-Per-Second (Mbps), but do you know exactly what that means?

 So, What NBN Speed Should You Get?

-12Mbps: The first tier which advertises download speeds of 12Mbps are designed as a match for older ADSL2+ speeds.
-12Mbps plans are cheapest available and are as fast as most people have come to expect from their normal home broadband connection.
-Such a connection/speed is a good idea for single occupant homes, or for couples who like to watch a movie together in the evening before bedtime.
+12Mbps: The first tier which advertises download speeds of 12Mbps is designed as a match for older ADSL2+ speeds.
+12Mbps plans are the cheapest available and are as fast as most people have come to expect from their normal home broadband connection.
+Such a connection/speed is a good idea for single-occupant homes, or for couples who like to watch a movie together in the evening before bedtime.

-25Mbps: This Tier 2 connection is currently the most popular NBN speed tier, as 25Mbps is a good amount of bandwidth for smaller households who have standard internet usage.
-This speed is fast enough for watching a tv show or streaming
+25Mbps: This Tier 2 connection provides 25Mbps, which is a good amount of bandwidth for smaller households who have standard internet usage.
+This speed is fast enough for watching a tv show or streaming.

 50Mbps: This speed connection is one of the more uncommon connections available.
 50Mbps speeds are great for large families who may want to stream music and movies all at the same time on their own devices at home without a suffering download speed.

-100Mbps: The best of the best, this is the fastest speed available today and the best way to future-proof your connection.
+100Mbps: One of the fastest speeds available today and the best way to future-proof your connection is a plan in this speed tier.
 This speed option is best for large families or share homes that will be able to make use of the capacity of this connection speed.
 It is also a fantastic choice for businesses, as these connections offer 40Mbps upload speeds, fantastic for backing up business systems or sharing large files with colleagues.

 250Mbps: This connection speed is for the home that has multiple devices streaming video and gaming all at once.
 This plan also provides a good amount of bandwidth for businesses that want to make use of cloud-based storage.